mashkov-dev/DataService/README.md

 > You don't need to initialize DataService on client.
 Requiring of DataService on client yields until initial data is not received.

 #### `DataService.Get<T>(self: DataService, path: T): T`
-Returns data of `player` on path `path`.
+Returns data on path `path`.
 You can also index path with different values.
 And you will still get autocomplete and typechecking.

 ```lua
 local coins = DataService:Get(d.Coins)